linuxdeepin/deepin-manual/manual/deepin-editor/en_US/index.md

 ## Overview

-Deepin editor is a simple text editing tool.
+Deepin Editor is a simple text editing tool.
 You can use it to write a simple text document, or use its advanced features as a code editing tool that supports code syntax highlighting.

 ![overview](jpg/overview.jpg)